 The Board of Education provides a standard package of employee health and welfare benefits to its exempt employees consistent with that offered in the K-12 sector generally.
-Benefits include Medical Services Plan premiums, Long Term Disability, short term illness, Sick Leave, Life Insurance, Accidental Death and Dismemberment (AD&D), Extended Health, Dental Plan, and Family Assistance Program.
-Eighty percent of the Medical, Extended Health, Dental, Life Insurance premiums are paid by the Board with 20 percent paid by employees.
-One hundred percent of Long Term Disability and AD&D premiums are paid by the employee.
+Benefits include Medical Services Plan premiums, long term disability, short term illness, sick leave, life insurance, accidental death and dismemberment (AD&D), extended health, dental plan, and an employee and family assistance program.
+Eighty percent of the medical, extended health, dental, and life insurance premiums are paid by the Board with twenty percent paid by employees.
+One hundred percent of long term disability and AD&D premiums are paid by the employee.
 One hundred percent of the cost of short term illness and sick leave is paid by the Board.

-- Life Insurance benefit of three times annual salary with a maximum benefit of \$400,000 - 80% of premiums paid by the Board; - Long Term Disability benefit of 60% of monthly earnings to a maximum benefit of \$6,100 per month - 100% of premiums paid by employee. - Pension benefits executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan.
+- Life insurance benefit of three times annual salary with a maximum benefit of \$400,000 80% of premiums paid by the Board. - Long term disability benefit of 60% of monthly earnings to a maximum benefit of \$6,100 per month 100% of premiums paid by employee. - Pension benefits Executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan.